tjdeng/PNASM/README.md

-# PNASM: HOW PREDICTORS AFFECT SEARCH STRATEGIES IN NEURAL ARCHITECTURE SEARCH?
+# RPNASM: How Predictors Affect the RL-based Search Strategy in Neural Architecture Search?

 ## Abstract
 Predictor-based Neural Architecture Search is an important topic since it can efficiently reduce the computational cost of evaluating candidate architectures.
-Most existing predictor-based NAS algorithms aim to design different predictors to improve the prediction performance.
+Most existing predictor-based NAS algorithms aim to design different predictors to improve prediction performance.
 Unfortunately, even a promising performance predictor may suffer from the accuracy decline due to long-term and continuous usage, thus leading to the degraded performance of the search strategy.
-That naturally gives rise to the following problems: how predictors affect search strategies and how to appropriately use the predictor?
-In this paper, we take reinforcement learning (RL) based search strategy to study theoretically and empirically the impact of predictors on search strategies.
-We first formulate a predictor-RL-based
+That naturally gives rise to the following problems: how do predictors affect search strategies and how to efficiently use the predictor?
+In this paper, we take Reinforcement Learning (RL) based search strategy to study  theoretically and empirically the impact of predictors on search strategies.
+We first formulate an RL-Predictor-based NAS algorithm as model-based RL and analyze it with a guarantee of monotonic improvement.
+Then, based on this analysis, we propose a simple procedure of predictor usage, named $mixed\ batch$, which contains ground-truth data and prediction data in a batch.
-NAS algorithm as model-based RL and analyze it with a guarantee of monotonic improvement at each trail.
-Then, based on this analysis, we propose a simple procedure of predictor usage, named *mixed batch*, which contains ground-truth data and prediction data.
-The proposed procedure can efficiently reduce the impact of predictor errors on search strategies with maintaining performance growth.
-Our algorithm, Predictor-based Neural Architecture Search with Mixed batch (PNASM), outperforms traditional NAS algorithms and prior state-of-the-art predictor-based NAS algorithms on three NAS-Bench-201 tasks and one NAS-Bench-ASR task.
+The proposed procedure can efficiently reduce the impact of predictor errors on the RL-based search strategy with maintaining performance growth.
+Our algorithm, RL-Predictor-based Neural Architecture Search with Mixed batch (RPNASM), outperforms traditional NAS algorithms and prior state-of-the-art predictor-based NAS algorithms on three NAS-Bench-201 tasks and one NAS-Bench-ASR task.
 ## Requirements
 Environments: ensure that Python3.6, PyTorch 1.1.0, and CUDA 9.0 are installed.
 Then run:
 ```shell